aiza-mansur16/aiza-mansur16/README.md

 ## Hi there 👋

+## About Me

+I am Aiza.
+I work as a software engineer(backend developer) and enjoy coding.
+I have expertise in different areas including:
+- Java
+- Springboot
+- JPA
+- Hibernate
+- REST APIs
+- Kotlin

 <!--
 **aiza-mansur16/aiza-mansur16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.